-Brewing a Better New Zealand is our business purpose and we believe that DB can be a positive force for change.
-Our purpose is underpinned by our three company values: respect for people and planet, passion for quality, and enjoyment of life.
-Through our business purpose and values, we are committed to leading in sustainability, growing our people and enabling their success and enjoyment of life, and brewing products that delight our consumers.
+Our business purpose is Brewing a Better NZ, through which we are committed to leading in sustainability, growing our people and enabling their success and enjoyment of life, and brewing products that delight our consumers.

 Our sustainability programme is led by our Managing Director, with responsibility for our focus areas shared across our executive team.
 The programme is coordinated by the Corporate Affairs function, which works closely with teams across the business to develop and implement our plans.